geotools/geotools/docs/user/extension/wms/wms.rst

       //For example, the capabilities it returned was not valid }

-  Assuming nothing went wrong, we now have a WebMapServer object "wms" that contains the Capabilities document of returned from the server.
+  Assuming nothing went wrong, we now have a WebMapServer object ``wms`` that contains the Capabilities document of returned from the server.
 It can also provide further communication with the server.